Geoalert/mapflow-docs-en/source/api/processing_api.rst

 ``POST https://api.mapflow.ai/rest/processings``

-Creates and runs a processing, and returns its immediate state
+Creates and runs a processing, and returns its immediate state.
-Request body example:
+Request body sample:

 .. code:: json

     {
-        "name": "Test",                                      #Name of this processing.
+        "name": "Test",                                      //Name of this processing.
 Optional.
-        "description": "A simple test",                      #Arbitrary description of this processing.
+        "description": "A simple test",                      //Arbitrary description of this processing.
 Optional.
-        "projectId": "20f05e39-ccea-4e26-a7f3-55b620bf4e31", #Project id.
+        "projectId": "20f05e39-ccea-4e26-a7f3-55b620bf4e31", //Project id.
 Optional.
-If not set, this user's default project will be used.
+If not set, the user's default project will be used.
-        "wdName": "🏠 Buildings",                            #The name of a workflow definition.
-                                                             #Could be "🏠 Buildings", or "🌲 Forest", etc. See ref. below
+        "wdName": "🏠 Buildings",                            //The name of a workflow (AI model).
+Could be "🏠 Buildings", or "🌲 Forest", etc. See ref. below
-        "wdId": "009a89fc-bdf9-408b-ad04-e33bb1cdedda",      #Workflow definition id.
+        "wdId": "009a89fc-bdf9-408b-ad04-e33bb1cdedda",      //Workflow definition id.
 Either wdName or wdId may be specified.
-        "geometry": {                                        #A geojson geometry of the area of interest.
+        "geometry": {                                        //A geojson geometry of the area of processing.
             "type": "Polygon",
             "coordinates": [
               [